-horizontal assembly: from 0 to 60°C

-vertical assembly: from 0 to 40°C

-lying assembly: from 0 to 40°C
+horizontal assembly: from 0 to 60°C vertical assembly: from 0 to 40°C from 0 to 40°C lying assembly:

-- Bolt the profile rail with the background (screw size: M6), so that you still have minimum 65mm space above and 40mm below the profile rail. - If the background is a grounded metal or device plate, please look for a low-impedance connection between profile rail and background. - Connect the profile rail with the protected earth conductor.
-For this purpose there is a bolt with M6-thread. - The minimum cross-section of the cable to the protected earth conductor has to be 10mm2. - Stick the power supply to the profile rail and pull it to the left side to the grounding bolt of the profile rail. - Fix the power supply by screwing. - Take a backplane bus connector and click it at the CPU from the backside like shown in the picture. - Stick the CPU to the profile rail right from the power supply and pull it to the power supply.
+- If the background is a grounded metal or device plate, please look for a low-impedance connection between profile rail and background. - Connect the profile rail with the protected earth conductor.
+For this purpose there is a bolt with M6-thread. - The minimum cross-section of the cable to the protected earth conductor has to be 10mm. - Stick the power supply to the profile rail and pull it to the left side to the grounding bolt of the profile rail. - Fix the power supply by screwing. - Take a backplane bus connector and click it at the CPU from the backside like shown in the picture. - Stick the CPU to the profile rail right from the power supply and pull it to the power supply.